zulfnore/gallery-metabox/README.md

 array('post', 'page', 'custom-post-type')
 ```

-In your template in a loop, grab the ID's of all the images with the following:
+In your template inside a loop, grab the ID's of all the images with the following:

 ```php
 $images = get_post_meta($post->ID, 'vdw_gallery_id', true);